What Is an Apgar Score?

 - Respiration (breathing rate and effort)

-Pulse and respiration are the most critical of these factors.
 The scores for each component are added together to get the total Apgar score.
 The higher the score, the better a baby is doing with their transition outside of the womb.

 Dr. Virginia Apgar introduced the Apgar score in 1952.
 In 1963, APGAR became a helpful acronym for “Appearance, Pulse, Grimace, Activity, and Respiration,” which are the five components examined during the Apgar test.